Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Conclusions

 \section{Conclusions}

 Molecular communication systems may consist of multiple receivers that are added to increase the communication systems' reliability and data rate.
 The exact analytical channel model for an MC system with multiple FARs does not exist in the literature due to the mathematical intractability.
-This work first presented an approximate equation for the hitting probability of an IM emitted from a point transmitter on each of the FARs in a system with three FARs.
-We then derived the hitting probability expressions for a general $ N-$FAR case.
-The derived expressions are further simplified for various special cases, for example, when FARs are arranged in UCA, and the transmitter is equidistant from the FARs.
-We also considered a SIMO system with one point transmitter and a receiver with UCA of $N$ FARs.
+This work presents an approximate but simple hitting probability expression for the general $ N-$FAR case.
+The derived expressions are further simplified for various special cases, for example, when FARs are arranged in UCA and the transmitter is equidistant from the FARs.
+We also considered a SIMO system with a point transmitter and a receiver with UCA of $N$ FARs.
 Using the hitting probability expressions derived for the UCA case, we subsequently analyzed the error performance of cooperative detection in the considered SIMO system.
-We also compared the error performance under different decision rules like the majority, OR, and AND rules.
-The derived hitting probability equations can be easily used to analyze SIMO, MIMO, and cognitive systems and the interference analysis of MC systems with multiple FARs.
+We also compared the error performance under soft decision and hard decision rules (majority, OR, and AND rules).
+The derived hitting probability equations have many applications, including the analysis of interference and probability of bit error for SIMO, MIMO, and cognitive systems.

 \appendices